-See Opacity Masks (on page 396)
+See Opacity Masks

 Paste opacity mask in place

 The same as PASTE OPACITY MASK, except your opacity mask will be pasted in the exact same position from which you copied it.
 This is useful for moving opacity masks from one layer or page to another, without changing its X/Y position.